50 Latest China IELTS Topics

 The bar chart illustrates the amount of wheat, barley, rice, and other grains harvested, measured in million tonnes, in India, the USA, and China in 2001.

-The pie charts show the average consumption of food in the world in 2008 compared to two countries; China and India.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The charts below show the production of different types of citrus fruit in Brazil, China and USA.
+Summarise the information by selecting and reporting the main features and make comparisions where relevant.

 The ber chart illustrates the amount of wheat, barley, and other grains harvested, in million, in lndia, the USA, and china in 2001